spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 ## Reading and Writing Files
-Sparv classes like `Annotation` and `Output` have built-in methods for reading and writing files (like `word.read()` and `out.write()` in the example).
+Sparv classes like `Annotation` and `Output` have built-in methods for reading and writing files (like `word.read()` and `out.write()` in the above example).
 A Sparv module should never read or write any files without using the provided class methods.
 This is to make sure that files are written to the correct places in the file structure so that they can be found by other modules.
 The read and write methods also make sure that Sparv's internal data format is handled correctly.
 Not using these provided methods can lead to procedures breaking if the internal data format or file structure is updated in the future.